andromedalactea/SearchToCSVExporter/README.md

 ## Customization

 You can customize the search query by modifying the search_query variable in the script.
 The current configuration excludes several common domains to focus the search results on companies and factories in Japan.

+## License
+This project is open-sourced under the MIT license.
+See the LICENSE file for more details.